1861 Confederate States presidential election

 Presidential elections were held in the Confederate States of America on November 6, 1861.
-The incumbent provisional president Jefferson Davis and provisional vice president Alexander H. Stephens were re-elected unopposed.
+The incumbent provisional president Jefferson Davis and provisional vice president Alexander H. Stephens were elected unopposed.
 These were the first and only presidential elections held under the Constitution of the Confederate States of the Confederacy.
 Davis and Stephens's term ended prematurely on May 5, 1865 following the conclusion of the American Civil War, less than three years before they were scheduled to leave office on February 22, 1868.

 Background

 The Provisional Congress of the Confederate States met at Montgomery, Alabama, on February 4, 1861.
 They adopted a provisional constitution on February 8, 1861.

 On February 9, 1861, Jefferson Davis was elected Provisional President and Alexander H. Stephens was elected Provisional Vice President.
 Stephens took office on February 11 and Davis took office on February 18, 1861.
 On March 11, 1861, a permanent Constitution was adopted.